-Budgeted cost: £12,232
+Budgeted cost: £17,302

-Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training with regards to behaviour and behaviour management with the aim of developing a positive school ethos to support greater engagement in learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training with regards to positive behaviour management developing a positive school ethos to support greater engagement in learning.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 6

-SEMH Whole staff training on My Happy Mind and Mental Well Being Champions with the aim of developing our school ethos and improving mental health and well- being, supporting children to be more confident learners across school.
-Social and emotional skills can have a positive effect on outcomes at school and in later life. (ie Improved academic outcomes, performance, behaviour, attitudes, relationships with peers) EEF Social and Emotional Learning.pdf (educationendowmentfoundation.org.uk) 6 SEMH Nurture groups, ELSA sessions and Lego therapy for disadvantaged children.
-Targeted interventions which can have positive overall effects on the attainment both academically and socially of our children https://educationevidence/teaching-learning-toolkit/metacognition-and-selfregulation 6 Wider Opportunities Improving the opportunities for pupils to engage in enrichment opportunities, developing their lived experiences.
-Enrichment opportunities which occur as either part of the curriculum or as extracurricular activities have been shown to be beneficial for core academic attainment in other areas of the curriculum.
-Weekly instrument hire and lessons for all Drum lessons After school clubs or activities, paid for by school, promoting social interaction and support Breakfast clubs and morning snack and / or a lunchtime club DT workshops being provide after school in conjunction with High School and use of their resources 75% contribution towards cost of school visits, trips, visitors, and residentials Uniform provision Arts participation EEF (educationendowmentfoundation.org.uk) 6 Embedding principles of good practice set out in the DFE's advice.
-This will secure the availability and use of an attendance / support officer to improve attendance.
+SEMH Nurture groups / ELSA sessions for disadvantaged children.
+Targeted interventions which can have positive overall effects on the attainment both academically and socially of our children Social and emotional learning EEF (educationendowmentfoundation.org.uk) 6 Wider Opportunities Improving the opportunities for pupils to engage in enrichment opportunities, developing their lived experiences.
+Enrichment opportunities which occur as either part of the curriculum or as extra-curricular activities have been shown to be beneficial for core academic attainment in other areas of the curriculum.
+Weekly instrument hire and lessons for all After school clubs or activities, paid for by school, promoting social interaction and support Breakfast clubs and morning snack and / or a lunchtime club DT workshops being provided after school in conjunction with High School and use of their resources, incorporating food tech, product design, and textiles 75% contribution towards cost of school visits, trips, visitors, and residentials Uniform provision 6 Embedding principles of good practice set out in the DFE's advice.
+This will ensure the availability and use of an attendance / support officer to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 Improving school attendance: support for schools and local authorities - GOV.UK (www.gov.uk) 7 Regular conversations with families where attendance is a concern Supporting our families where attendance is a concern and can improve thereby improving outcomes for our children.
 Use of a Family Liaison Officer across the Trust addressing emotional well-being as well as stability for home life and value of education.
-7 https://educationendowmentfoundation.org.uk /educationevidence/guidance- reports/supporting-parents Contingency fund for acute issues.
+Parental engagement EEF (educationendowmentfoundation.org.uk) 7 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £118,635
+Total budgeted cost: £106,668